 Eastern North Carolina hosts its own summer training program called E.N.C Residency.
 The summer residency program prepares you to take on the challenges of the classroom by providing a combination of training and hands-on experience working in Eastern North Carolina schools.
 You'll work directly with students, incorporating culturally responsive teaching methods while teaching summer school.

 Corps members arrive in June for a week of induction in Rocky Mount, North Carolina, followed by the first week of residency at the same location.
-From there, elementary and exceptional children teachers complete five weeks of training in Kinston, North Carolina, and secondary teachers complete five weeks of training in Conway, North Carolina.
+From there, corps members will teach at a school in either Edgecombe or Nash County, depending on their assigned subject area and grade level placement.

 Corps members will be given food and gas stipends throughout the summer and housing will be provided until the end of summer programming.